ChrisWhealy/DistributedSystemNotes/Lecture 5.md

 Well, ***sending*** and ***receiving*** can be understood quite intuitively, but ***delivery*** does indeed have a specific meaning in this context:

 * ***Sending***
-    An action you explicitly performed on a message.
-It is entirely under your control to decide when and if a message is sent.
+    An action you explicitly perform on a message.
+You have complete control over when, or even if, that message is sent.
 * ***Receiving***
     An action that happens to you when a message arrives.
 You have no control over when or if messages arrive &mdash; they just show up... or not.
 * ***Delivery***
     An action you perform upon a received message.
-    For instance, you will receive messages at random intervals, but you can then place those messages into a queue and only process them at some time in the future you deem to be correct.
+    For instance, even though you have no control over when you will receive messages, you can choose to place those messages into a queue and only process them at some time in the future you deem to be correct.
 This is an example of ***delivering*** a received message.

 We can represent a protocol violation such as ***FIFO anomaly*** using the following diagram.